Paladins-Inn/torganized-play-users/README.md

 * 100 % test coverage of human generated code
 * Every line of code not written is bug free!

-Code test coverage for human generated code should be 100%, machine generated code is considered bugfree until proven wrong.
+Code test coverage for human generated code should be 100%, machine generated code is considered bug free until proven wrong.
 But every line that needs not be written is a bug free line without need to test it.
 So aim for not writing code.

 ## A note from the author